reverse-squared/robotic-scout-magic/docs/fields/checkbox.md

 |  default | Boolean | Determines whether or not the checkbox should start checked. |

 ## Usage
-An example form with a checkbox components.
+An example form with a checkbox fields.
 ```json
 // forms/example.json